EmilRamsvik/Digital-Garden/content/Programming/Programming.md

 # Computers
 An underrated aspect of programming is understanding computers; for engineers and self-taught programmers, it might be challenging to understand the intricacies of computers.
-[CPU course, what is a CPU]( https://cpu.land/ ) It is written by high-schoolers, so it is an exciting read.
+[CPU course, what is a CPU](https://cpu.land/ ) It is written by high-schoolers, so it is an exciting read.

 # API
 How does one explain an API in a good way?
 It is quite a broad subject.
 On the one hand, what I first thought of as an API is just how you can talk with other computers through the internet; when people said there is an API for that, they meant that someone had made a database or service that you could get the data for.
 However, an API is more than that; it is a method of interfacing with other programs.
-The Python programming language is an API, and when I use a library from Microsoft or AWS, I use their API.
+The [Python](Python/Python.md) programming language is an API, and when I use a library from Microsoft or AWS, I use their API.

 To me, thinking of an API as a contract is a useful metaphor.
 This 'contract' ensures that if you make a request in a specific, agreed-upon format, you will receive a predictable response.
 An API is a structurally agreed-upon way for two programs to interact with each other.
 - [Free Public API that are tested every day](https://www.freepublicapis.com/)

+## On code Quality
+As i am remindend of in [Zen & The Art of Motorcycle Maintenance](../Books/Book%20Reviews/Mich/Zen%20&%20The%20Art%20of%20Motorcycle%20Maintenance.md), quality is a very abstract term.
+However, in code, there is a strong emphasis on quality as a fundamental pillar of performance.
+What you write matters.
+Here are some numbers on code quality.
+- **Defects** — low quality code contains _15 times more defects_ than high quality code.
+- **Development time** — resolving issues in low quality code takes on average _124% more time_ in development.
+- **Uncertainty** — issue resolutions in low quality code involve higher uncertainty manifested as _9 times longer_ maximum cycle times.
+In your average codebase, you can usually find around **~5% of the code that gets 90% of the activity**.
+This means that the pareto principle governs code bases and maintainability as well.

 # Links
 - [Uncle Bob sessions on Clean Code](https://www.youtube.com/playlist?list=PLmmYSbUCWJ4x1GO839azG_BBw8rkh-zOj) Interesting high-level talks on code and code writing and programming.
 Robert C Martin is very well known for the clean code standard, etc.